WitoDelnat/keat/README.md

       ],
       when: [false, true, false],
     },
-  } as const, // tip: use `as const` to get narrow return types
+  } as const, // tip: use `as const` to narrow the return types
   plugins: [rollouts()],
 });